qubic/go-data-publisher/transactions-consumer/README.md

 ## Build

-`go build` in the root directory will create the `go-transactions-consumer` executable.
+`go build` in the module root directory will create the executable.

 ## Run tests